snow on a cruise ship

 Preparing for Winter Weather at Sea

-Before stepping aboard your winter cruise, you'll need to understand how ships prepare for snowy conditions at sea.
-Cruise lines take extensive measures to guarantee your safety and comfort, from regular deck maintenance to installing proper ventilation systems that prevent ice buildup.
-At no point will a few inches of snow cause any danger to your cruise ship and once out at sea, the captain will do his (or her!) best to avoid any bad weather.
+Cruise lines take extensive measures to ensure your safety and comfort, from regular deck maintenance to ventilation systems that prevent ice buildup.
+A few inches of snow won't cause any danger to your ship, and once at sea, the captain will do his (or her!) best to avoid bad weather.

 Changes to Your Cruise Itinerary and Schedule

-The final factor to consider here is that your snow experience on a winter cruise out of New York will almost certainly be over by mid-morning of your first day at sea.
-The reason for this is that the cruise ship will typically travel about 200 miles by the time you're done breakfast and that means you'll be somewhere off the coast of Virginia Beach - a MUCH warmer climate than NYC and especially when you factor in the gulf stream currents bring warmer temperatures north from the Caribbean!
+Your snow experience on a winter cruise out of New York City will almost certainly be over by mid-morning of your first day at sea.
+The ship typically travels about 200 miles by breakfast, putting you somewhere off the coast of Virginia Beach - much warmer than NYC, especially with Gulf Stream currents bringing warmth north from the Caribbean.

 Making The Most Of Snowy Days At Sea

-While snow on your cruise might seem disappointing initially, you'll find plenty of cozy indoor alternatives and unique winter experiences.
+While snow on your cruise might seem disappointing initially, you'll find plenty of cozy indoor alternatives.
+Among New York cruises and winter sailings from other northern ports, a little cold weather at departure is simply part of the adventure.